dotnet/android/README.md

     make prepare

 This will perform `git submodule update`, and any other pre-build tasks that need to be performed.
+After this process is completed, ensure there is no existing git changes in the `external` folder.

+On the main repo, you can use `git status` to ensure a clean slate.

 Then, you may do one of the following: